FLOIP/flow-builder/docs/routes/markdown/routes.md

 `POST /flows/{id}`

 *Create a Flow and associated Resources.
 UUIDs are generated client side so the builder can operate without a backend.
-That means we track whether the flow is created or not on the container with the attribute `created`.
+That means we need to track whether the flow is created on the server or not in this builder with an attribute on the container - `created` - rather than with whether or not the flow has a uuid yet. `created` is not sent to the server.
 This route is used when `created` === false*

 > Body parameter